wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 # RCT-Pipeline Processing Scripts

-This is a set of four scripts designed to follow the rct-pipeline workflow.
+This is a set of three scripts designed to follow the rct-pipeline workflow.

 The purpose is to:

 i.
 Output a segment level csv dataset for each tile and plot.
 ii.
 Create an input parameter dataset suitable for the mimics model
 iii.
-Input the parameters into the mmimics model
-iv.
-Run mimics and output a results dataset including all input parameters and radar backscatter reponse.
+Input the parameters into the mmimics model and run mimics and output a results dataset including all input parameters and radar backscatter reponse.

 ## Script 1: get_tree_data.py